naszilla/tabzilla/TABZILLA_README.md

 The first step is identifying the OpenML task ID.
 This can either be obtained by [browsing the lists of OpenML tasks](https://openml.github.io/openml-python/develop/examples/30_extended/tasks_tutorial.html#listing-tasks) and fetching a promising one, searching for a specific dataset within OpenML (e.g. California Housing), or using one of the benchmark suites.

+A convenience function has been added to fetch a dataframe with all relevant OpenML tasks.
+Call `get_openml_task_metadata` within `tabzilla_preprocessors_openml.py` to obtain a dataframe listing all available tasks, indexed by task ID.
+The column `in_repo` indicates whether the task has already been added to the repo or not. **Please do not add a task for which there is already a task in the repo that uses the same dataset.**

 Note that we are focusing on either regression tasks or supervised classification tasks, so please ensure whatever OpenML task you look at belongs to these task types.
-Furthermore, please ensure the evaluation procedure for the task is "10-fold Crossvalidation".
-If this is not the case, and you believe the dataset is worth adding to our repo, please let the rest of the team know (this might require either modifying the code or using the procedure for general datasets).
+Furthermore, please ensure the evaluation procedure for the task is "10-fold Crossvalidation" (if this is not the case, try seeing if there is another task that uses 10-fold crossvalidation using the same dataset).
+If this kind of split is not available, please let the rest of the team know (this might require either modifying the code or using the procedure for general datasets).

 #### Step 2: Inspection